unw1red/home-assistant.io/source/_components/device_tracker.aruba.markdown

 Supported devices (tested):

-- ARUBA AP-105
+- All Aruba IAP (Instant AP) regardless of model

 <p class='note warning'>
 This device tracker needs telnet to be enabled on the router.
+This is not a "best practice" from Aruba's standpoint and should not be used.
+The more secure alternative is to use SNMP to determine what clients are connected to your wireless network.
+Although the user-table timeout is 5 minutes when a client leaves the network, the population of this table is instantaneous when associating/authenticating to the SSID.
 </p>

 To use this device tracker in your installation, add the following to your `configuration.yaml` file: